The Obasanya Law Firm, LLC

 We can be reached during the following hours: Monday through Friday, 9am-6pm, and by appointment.

-Watch our new video to learn more about The Obasanya Law Firm, LLC and how we can help you with your legal needs.
+Watch our new PROSTATE CANCER video to learn more about The Obasanya Law Firm's "What's up with YOUR

 Frequently Asked Questions-Personal Injury

 1. What is the important thing for me to do after my injury?

 The most important thing for you to do, quite simply, is to recover from your injury.
 The law required injured people to "mitigate their damages".
 In other words, the law requires you to do that which is necessary to improve your physical condition and recover from your injury.